y0ug/hugo-blog-codsec/content/posts/homelab/mellanox-connectx3-firmware-upgrade.md

 tags:
 - homelab
 - network
+- mellanox
+- 10G
+- SFP+
+- firmware
+description: Note on upgrading the firmware of a Mellanox MCX3111A-XCAT ConnectX-3 a 10G network card
 ---

-To upgrade some part of the network to 10G I bought [2 Mellanox MCX3111A-XCAT ConnectX-3 from China on ebay for $35 each](https://www.ebay.com/itm/115449939717) those cards are EOL but cheap and well supported.
+To upgrade some part of the network to 10G I bought two [Mellanox MCX3111A-XCAT ConnectX-3 from China on eBay for $35 each](https://www.ebay.com/itm/115449939717) those cards are EOL but cheap and well-supported.

 This is some note on how I update the firmware.
-After receiving them I plug one into my *TrueNas Scale (debian based)* PC.
-The card was detected but I was not getting any uplink when connected to the switch on directly to another card with a DAC cable.

-I decide to check the firmware
+I'm using them with a DAC cable, so nothing fancy.

-You can used the official tools
+You can use the official tools

 ```
 mkdir ConnectX-Firmware